EAkhalid/reactApp/README.md

-# reactApp
-Here is a sample README file for a GitHub React app that uses a Bootstrap template and JSON data in JavaScript:

 # React App with Bootstrap Template and JSON Data

 This is a React app that uses a Bootstrap template and JSON data in JavaScript.
 The app is structured as follows: